noaa-pifsc/PIFSC-Resource-Inventory/docs/PIFSC Resource Inventory Docker App - Technical Documentation.md

     -   Dockerfile - this is the docker image file used to specify the resources used when building the docker image (e.g. [Dockerfile.prod](../docker/config/Dockerfile.prod) for the production app server)
     -   docker-compose.yml - this is the docker compose configuration file used to specify the image building configuration of the docker image (e.g. [docker-compose.test.yml](../docker/config/docker-compose.prod.test.yml) for the test app server)
     -   docker-compose.prod.yml - this is the docker compose configuration file used to specify the runtime configuration of the docker container (e.g. [docker-compose.prod.dev.yml](../docker/config/docker-compose.prod.dev.yml) for the development app server)
-    -   constants.php - this is the PHP application's configuration file to specify application constant values used during runtime (e.g. [constants.prod.php](../application_code/constants.prod.php) for the production app server)
+    -   (RIA) app_instance_config.php - this is the PHP web application's configuration file to specify application instance values used during runtime (e.g. [app_instance_config.dev.php](../RIA/application_code/functions/app_instance_config.dev.php) for the development app server)
     -   httpd.conf - this is the apache server's configuration file (e.g. [httpd.test.conf](../docker/config/httpd.test.conf) for the test app server)
     -   php.ini - this is the PHP runtime configuration file (e.g. [php.dev.ini](../docker/config/php.dev.ini) for the development app server)